 - There must be a plan in place for responding to any security breach that might arise during an internal audit, or simply during day-to-day procedure.

-2. Physical Safeguards - These safeguards protect the actual physical process of handling information and data.
+2. Physical Safeguards - Physical safeguards protect the actual physical process of handling information and data.

 - The introduction and disposal of hardware and software over open networks must be carefully monitored.